ICCMA

 Fixed-SAT-Solver Comparison

+We encourage all solvers making use of SAT solvers to participate in this comparison.
 Any solver can be marked for taking part in the Fixed-SAT-Solver comparison.
 Then the solver will be evaluated normally and, additionally, for each (sub-)track (except No-Limit) all participating solvers in the Fixed-SAT-Solver comparison will be compared separately.
 This is meant to evaluate solvers relying heavily on SAT solvers in a more uniform comparison.
 Otherwise, the choice of different SAT solvers might lead to differences in performance, making fair comparisons of such solvers difficult.

 References